espocrm/documentation/docs/administration/layout-manager.md

 ## Different layouts for teams & portals

-As of v5.9.0.
+As of v5.9.

 *Layout Sets* provide the ability to have different layouts for teams & portals.

-Admin can create Layout Set record, where they will define specific layouts that will differ from standard ones (defined in Layout Manager).
-Layout Sets are available at Administration > Layout Sets.
+Admin can create a layout set record where they will define specific layouts that will differ from standard ones (defined in the Layout Manager).
+Layout sets are available at Administration > Layout Sets.

-*Team* & *Portal* have *Layout Set* link fields.
+A *Team* & *Portal* have the *Layout Set* link fields.

-For internal users (regular & admin), Layout Set is applied through *Default Team*.
-User > Default Team > Layout Set.
-The team should have Layout Set specified.
+For internal users (regular & admin), a Layout Set is applied through the *Default Team* (User > Default Team > Layout Set).
+The team should have the Layout Set specified.
 That team should be set as a default team for the user.

-For portal users, Layout Set is applied through *Portal* record.
+For portal users, the Layout Set is applied through the *Portal* record.

 Note: You need to clear cache (Administration > Clear Cache) after configuring layout sets.